-Attendance and Participation (20 points)

-Graduate School of Education students are expected to attend all class periods of courses for which they register.
-Class participation - both in face-to-face and online settings - is important not only to the individual student, but to the class as a whole.
+Attendance and Participation (20 points): Graduate School of Education students are expected to attend all class periods of courses for which they register.
+Class participation - both in faceto-face and online settings - is important not only to the individual student, but to the class as a whole.
 Class participation is a factor in grading; instructors may use absence, tardiness, or early departure as de facto evidence of non-participation and as a result lower the grade as stated in the course syllabus.
-Participants are expected to read the assigned materials, complete on-line activities, arrive promptly, attend all class meetings for the entire session, and participate in on-line and face-to-face discussions.
-It is your responsibility to offer insights, questions, comments, and concerns from the readings and other course materials.
+Participants are expected to read the assigned materials, complete on-line activities arrive promptly, attend all class meetings for the entire session, and participant in online and face-to-face discussions.
+It is your responsibility to offer insights, questions, comments, and concerns form the readings and other course material.
 If, due to an emergency, you will not be able to participate in a given class, please contact me as soon as possible via email.

-Absences and tardies - in both campus and online sessions - will impact your grade.
-Two tardies are equal to one absence, and missing 30% or more of class sessions will result in automatic course failure.
+Absences and tardiness - in both campus and online sessions - will impact your grade.
+Two tardiness are equal to one absence and missing 30% or more of class sessions will result in automatic course failure.
 Each student is allowed one absence, no explanation required.
 For each session you are absent beyond this one session, one point will be deducted from your attendance and class participation points up to a total of 20 points.
+Please turn off all mobile phones, computers, and pagers when you participation in our class.

-Draft Literature Reviews (10 points) This assignment is intended to engage you in a thoughtful process that will help you do an exploration, as well as continue to be a critical consumer, of the education literature that relates to your action research paper.
-Each participant will submit two draft literature reviews (2-3 pp, 600 - 900 words each).
-In each paper participants will review and critique literature related to the research project; the readings can include artifacts such as school policies, empirical research, policy, interviews, etc.).
-Draft literature reviews should describe how the participant relates to the ideas of the various authors and how their ideas can and cannot be applied in practice.
+Literature Review (15 points): This assignment is intended to engage you in a thoughtful process that will help you do an exploration, as well as continue to be a critical consumer, of the education literature that relates to your action research paper.
+Each participant will submit a literature review (2-3 pp, 600 - 900 words).
+Participants will review and critique literature related to the research project; the readings can include artifacts such as school policies, empirical research, policy, interviews, etc.).
+Literature reviews should describe how the participant relates to the ideas of the various authors and how their ideas can and cannot be applied in practice.
+Participants should select readings that relate to their Inquiry/Action Research Project.